snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/ui/index.md

     - cloud
 ---

-## Crafting a New Event Specification through the Console
+## Creating a new Event Specification through Console

 Event specifications serve as direct counterparts to [data structures](/docs/understanding-tracking-design/managing-your-data-structures/ui/index.md) and encapsulate the documented events within a data product.